f/kreal/README.md

 get "/" do
   # do not forget to load scripts/kreal.js
 end

+# Do not forget to run Kemal.
+Kemal.run
 ```

 ### 2. Use your models via JavaScript API.